bgrgicak/playground-tester/README.md

 ## Overview

-- `update-wp-public-data.sh` - Updates the list of plugins and themes (soon) to test.
+- `update-available-themes-and-plugins.sh` - Updates the list of plugins and themes (soon) to test.
 The update runs daily.
 - `run-batch.sh` - Tests a batch of items that haven't been tested for the longest time.
 It runs continuously.
    - `run-tests.sh` - Tests a single item and can run multiple tests.
       - `generate-blueprint.sh` - Builds a base blueprint for the item.